JJ/granada-off/text/fruits_and_vegetables.md

-[fields that were exploited by several workers](http://www.otragranada.org/spip.php?article704), every one paying a rent to the owners, initially some guy who owned these lands, and eventually, for some time, the government until they weree eventually evicted to be substituted by a landscaper paid by the Alhambra.
-All kind of fruits and vegetables grew there, from prunes to potatos.
+[fields that were exploited by several workers](http://www.otragranada.org/spip.php?article704), every one paying a rent to the owners, initially some guy who owned these lands, and eventually, for some time, the government until they were eventually evicted to be substituted by a landscaper paid by the Alhambra.
+All kind of fruits and vegetables grew there, from prunes to potatoes.

 Growing your own stuff is still a tradition.
 From time to time, coworkers arrive with bags of prunes, or lemons, or almonds, or some